bstaton1/ddown/README.md

 ## ddown

-This repository stores the source code used to generate Ben Staton's doctoral dissertation: **Development and Evaluation of Assessment Tools and Management Strategies for Salmon Fisheries in Western Alaska**
+This repository stores the source code used to generate Ben Staton's doctoral dissertation: **Development and Evaluation of Assessment Tools and Management Strategies for Salmon Fisheries in Western Alaska**.

+> The exact copy hosted by the Auburn University in their [electronic thesis and dissertation database](<http://hdl.handle.net/10415/6645>) was generated using this code.

-The dissertation was written in plain text files using Markdown and LaTeX syntax and rendered into a PDF book format using the R package `{bookdown}` [here](https://github.com/rstudio/bookdown).
+The dissertation was written in plain text files (primarily `.Rmd`) using Markdown and LaTeX syntax and rendered into a PDF book format using the R package `{bookdown}` ([here](https://github.com/rstudio/bookdown)).
 LaTeX files for formatting were [provided](http://graduate.auburn.edu/current-students/etd-samples/) by Auburn University, though slight edits were necessary to make them compatible with the `{bookdown}` framework (the edited files are found in this repository).

-Although other authors have found success using the [thesisdown](https://github.com/ismayc/thesisdown) approach to create their theses custom for their own institution, I had trouble getting this to render with the style files I had access too.
+Although other authors have found success using the [thesisdown](https://github.com/ismayc/thesisdown) approach to custom-create their theses for their own institution, I had trouble getting this to render with the style files I had access too.
 Thus, I started from scratch with the standard `{bookdown}` template and made the required alterations to get it to work.
+I plan to produce a template of this framework for other Auburn graduate students to use, perhaps students at other universities will find it useful as well.

 ## Organization of Files